Scripting

 This little script backups the current XYplorer.exe to D:\Archives\XY\6.80.0080_2008-02-17.
 You can assign a keyboard shortcut to it, and/or add it to a drop-down menu with a caption of your choice.

-This script will move all currently selected items to one of three locations, which are presented to you in a popup menu:
+This script moves all currently selected items to one of three locations presented in a pop-up menu:

-Just click and the move will reliably happen.
-No need to remember long paths anymore, to locate them on your hard disk, to drag'n'drop or copy'n'paste.
+One click and the move is done.
+No more remembering long paths, finding them on your hard drive, drag'n'drop, or copy'n'paste.

-En passent, you see how to add a Cancel item to your script file menu.
+In passing, you will see how to add a Cancel item to your script file menu.

 $q = input("Query to Replace:"); $t = input("Text to Replace Query With:"); // rename of type search & replace, case-insensitive, and with preview rename "s", "$q/$t", "p";

-Mass renaming deluxe.
-This script will prompt you for two strings and then replace one with the other in all currently selected file names.
+Mass Renaming Deluxe.
+This script will ask you for two strings and then replace one with the other in all currently selected filenames.

 Use Scripting for Reports